antoine174/road_to_devop/README.md

 2-learn datastructres
 https://www.youtube.com/watch?v=2ZLl8GAk1X4

-try to choose topic that will be needed in the labs
+to help us in the 4th term has nothung to do with devops but it will help in total try to choose topic that will be needed in the labs

 3-learn spring
 still searching for a course